We suggest you look at the Visa General Guidance below before clicking on the specific visa information that applies to your situation.

 - European students will find this site useful too.

-Other useful websites: Information on studying in the UK for all international students can also be found:
+Other useful websites: Information on studying in the UK for all international students can also be found at:

 - http://www.ukcisa.org.uk